UbiquityRobotics/joystick_input/README.md

         sudo apt-get install ros-indigo-joystick-drivers

+If you plug in a joystick dongle and you do not see /dev/input/js0 then there is no hope that /joy will find the joystick and thus no hope that this package will be able to use topic /joy for input.
+Resolve that first.

 ## Optional Dependance on navigation stack if MoveBase support is desired

-The node has ability to use  movebase specification to nav targets with slight modifications If you wish to issue MoveBase commands from the joystick you will need to do these things
+The joy_input node has the ability to use  movebase specification to nav targets with slight modifications If you wish to issue MoveBase commands from the joystick you will need to do these things.
+This was something put in that is more along the lines of something we wanted for trade shows so we could run pure bluetooth joystick and not have to get wifi going at a tradeshow.

         sudo apt-get install  ros-indigo-navigation